 Nevertheless, reaching it with public transport takes you much more time.

-Check Rentalcars.
-You get the different rental prices and you will be able to book easily online.
+You get different rental prices and you will be able to book easily online.

 Cadaqués has been an inspirational place for many artist, such as Salvador Dalí.